furseiry/NoU-WPILib/README.md

 ## Things I'm working on
 <sup><sup>(Vaguely in order of priority)
-- Better cross platform documentation
 - Read gpio pins
+- More efficient message sending
+- Connect to robot simulator when proxy starts
 - c++ WPILib classes
 - Proxy auto starting
 - Option to connect over wifi instead of bluetooth.
 - I had a silly idea for integrating the proxy into the vendordep.

-Contact me on discord @choose42#7347 for questions/help.
+Contact me on discord @choose42 for questions/help.